Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | You may pour some of your Anima into an ordinary object, ossifying it and transforming it into an *astral conduit*.
 The conduit can store a maximum amount of Anima equal to your Arcanist rank.
 You may have only one astral conduit, and creating a new one destroys the old.
 While holding a conduit or carrying it on the Belt, you or a friendly adjacent character with Arcanist ranks may spend 1 Stamina to draw any amount of Anima from it.
 As a focus action, you can deposit any amount of Anima into your existing conduit, or create a new one.
     |
     | **Sorcerous Casting**
-    | You may treat your attuned arcane focus as a weap on with the Sorcerous modifier.
+    | You may treat your attuned arcane focus as a weapon with the Sorcerous modifier, if it can be used as one.
 Talismans instead make your unarmed attacks and grapples Sorcerous.

   .. tab-item:: Rank 2

     | **TBD**
     | tbd
     |
-    | **Polymathy**
+    | **Prudent Research**
     | When performing research to learn a new spell, if you have access to a grimoire containing the spell, two dice on your research roll are guaranteed successes.

   .. tab-item:: Rank 3